openstack/nova/api-guide/source/server_concepts.rst

 -  ``ACTIVE``: The server is active.

--  ``BUILD``: The server has not finished the original build process.
+-  ``BUILD``: The server has not yet finished the original build process.

 -  ``DELETED``: The server is deleted.